openshift-s2i/s2i-aspnet/README.md

     --context-dir=1.4/test/test-app openshift/go-14-centos7 go-test-app
 ```

-The resulting image can be executed using https://docker.com[docker]:
+The resulting image can be executed using docker:

 ```
 $ docker run --rm -p 5000:5000 go-test-app